Architit/LAM/README.md

 This will print span information to the console during runtime.
 ## 2a.
 TMA - Test Matrix Aggregator
 TMA manages test scheduling and aggregation.
 Install via `pip install -e .` and use `tma trigger` to launch runs.
+After installation, `tma --version` should display the configured version, confirming the CLI works.

 To run via Docker: `docker build -t tma:0.1.0 .`